 What do I need to consider when batch uploading feedback file attachments to the Grade Centre for assignments submitted online?

 The Blackboard Marks and Feedback (‘Batch Upload’) tool enables the bulk upload of feedback file attachments and marks generated electronically outside of Blackboard into the Grade Centre for an assignment submitted online.
 It is not recommended using the tool at this time for batch uploading feedback for group assignments.
 There are a series of considerations and possible risks associated with the Marks and Feedback tool that you should familiarise yourself with before undertaking the actual process.

 - Seeking expert advise

-Before you start, schedule a meeting with a colleague from your faculty TEL team.
+Before you start, schedule a meeting with a colleague from the Digital Learning Team.

 - Testing a sample